Discover the lesser-seen stars of Greece’s most celebrated island group.

 It’s easy to follow the well-trodden route through the Cyclades from Mykonos to Santorini.
 But with simplicity comes crowds, cruise ships and some hefty price tags.
 This 15-day island-hopping trip takes in some of the smaller, quieter islands of the Cyclades, where rural life has changed little in centuries, and dazzling beaches are devoid of tourists.

-Travel from Paros by ferry to Sifnos, whose three whitewashed villages sit like pearls along the crest of the island.
+Travel by ferry from Piraeus in Athens to Sifnos, whose three whitewashed villages sit like pearls along the crest of the island.
 Olive groves, almond trees, oleander and fresh herbs flank the slopes of the central mountains, and every evening the sun sinks into the Aegean to reveal a panoply of stars in the clear night skies above.

 As serene as Sifnos is, it’s not actually the scenery that steals the show here, but rather the food.
 Nicholas Tselementes was born here.
 He wrote the first Greek cookbook in 1910 and Sifnos has been a mecca for Greek manna ever since.
 From traditional tavernas to celebrity-chef restaurants, eating out on Sifnos is always a delight.